Last Updated on

 - Nursing duration

 If you do get your period while breastfeeding, the chances are that you will not notice any difference.
-However, some women will notice a few changes.
-These include:
+However, some women will notice a few changes, which include:

 - Increased nipple tenderness during menstruation.

-- Shortage in milk supply a few days before menstruation for a couple of days.
+- Shortage in milk supply a few days before menstruation.

-- A slight change in milk tastes due to which the baby might not want to feed.
+- A slight change in the taste of breast milk due to which the baby might not want to feed.

 Menstruation should not interrupt or stop breastfeeding.
 The change in hormones is normal, and within a few days, your body will adjust to the changes.
-Nursing during your menstrual cycle will not pose any harm to your health or the babies.
-If you do notice a drop in milk supply, then you must consult with your doctor.
-She might recommend that you take some natural supplements that could boost the milk production.
-Be sure to also visit your baby’s physician in order to ensure that your baby is getting the right amount of nutrition.
-This will be usually assessed by the amount of weight your baby is gaining.
+Nursing during your menstrual cycle will not pose any harm to your health or your baby.
+If you do notice a drop in the supply of breast milk, you must consult your doctor or a lactation specialist, who might recommend some natural supplements that could boost the milk production.
+Be sure also to consult a paediatrician to ensure that your baby is getting the right amount of nutrition by assessing your baby’s weight.

 Ways to Delay Menstrual Cycle While Breastfeeding

-Steps that you can take in order to delay your menstruation during breastfeeding include:
+Steps that you can take to delay your menstruation during breastfeeding:

 - Make sure that you feed your baby at intervals of no more than 4 hours during the day, and no more than 6 hours during the night.